Menstruation blood, period blood or menstruum can be a sensitive medical issue with women.

 wet these pads are.

-The color of menstrual blood.
-There
+The color of menstrual blood

 could be a wide range of normal menstruation blood color.
 Usually, it